-On-Demand Custom Earbuds, Manufactured Live at CES 2018
+On-Demand Custom Earbuds, Manufactured With 3D Printing

 Judging by most mass-produced products on the market today, you’d think humans come in just three sizes.
 We don’t.
 So why don’t the products we buy reflect that?